The work of medical and social examination. Vtek: transcript. medical labor expert commission. Which ITU office should you contact?

 • passport of the parent or guardian;

-• guardian (representative of the body of guardianship and guardianship) - a document on the establishment of guardianship.
+• to the guardian (representative of the guardianship and trusteeship authority) - a document establishing guardianship.

 4. What documents do adults need to register for ITU?